 Although most Brazil nut trees grow wild in their native South America, and cultivating them in plantations has proven unsuccessful, local people gather the nuts without disturbing the delicate ecosystem of the Amazonian rainforest, and the yields are profitable enough to provide income for entire communities.

 Each year, a single Brazil nut tree is capable of producing 250 pounds (110 kg) of nuts.
-The United States imports more than nine metric tons of Brazil nuts each year.
+The United States imports more than nine metric tons of the nuts each year.
 The global Brazil nut industry is worth $50 million USD annually.

 In Brazil, the tree is such an important economic commodity that it is illegal to cut one down.